hxfdarling/webpack-starter/README.md

 npm run bulid:prod
 ```

-go to http://0.0.0.0 or http://localhost in your browser
+go to  http://localhost in your browser